alexsemenyaka/simsig/SECURITY.md

 ## Reporting a Vulnerability

-Well-commented pull-request are welcome.
+Well-commented pull-requests are welcome.
 As an option, you can send your reports to: alex.semenyaka@gmail.com.